Parler goes offline after Amazon pulls the plug on web services | DW | 11.01.2021

 Parler boasts more than 12 million users, though mobile app analytics firm Sensor Tower puts the number at 10 million worldwide, with 8 million in the US.

+But the app saw a surge of messages supporting last week's mob attack on the US Capitol in Washington DC, along with calls for new demonstrations.

-Google pulled the Parler smartphone app from its app store on Friday for allowing postings that seek "to incite ongoing violence in the US," with Apple following suit the next day after giving Parler a 24-hour deadline to act on its complaints.
+Google pulled the Parler smartphone app from its app store on Friday, saying it had allowed postings that seek "to incite ongoing violence in the US," with Apple following suit the next day after giving Parler a 24-hour deadline to act on its complaints.

 jcg/msh (AP, Reuters)